MikeOdhiambo/shell_snippets/README.md

-## A collection of snippets for some repetitive tasks for school or in my workflow
+## Snippets for some repetitive tasks for school or in my workflow